martecodes/martecodes/README.md

 🔭 I am currently open to new opportunities in engineering.
 If you are hiring or know someone who is don't hesitate to have them reach out!

-🗺️ I reside near Boston, MA USA.
+🗺️ I reside Boston, MA USA.

-🌱 I’m currently improving my skills in web development.
-Check out my Portfolio to get an overview of my skillset.
+🌱 Check out my Portfolio to get an overview of my skillset.

 <img align = 'left' width = '47%' src = 'https://github-readme-stats.vercel.app/api?username=martecodes&show_icons=true&theme=prussian'/>